sproof/docs/docs/schema.rst

               type: "number",
             },
             documentHash : {
-              description: "Hash of document to register",
+              description: "Hash of the document to register",
               type: "string",
             },
             data: {